-The Equality Act 2010 offers protection to people defined by the protected characteristic of 'gender reassignment'1 [#n1] and people having this characteristic are referred to in the Act as 'transsexual'.
-It also covers people who identify as non-binary and gender fluid2 [#n2].
-Many people are not comfortable with the terminology used in the Equality Act, so we are using the broader terms 'trans and non-binary inclusion' - see the section on terminology below - but when considering your legal responsibilities, you will need to refer to the definitions in the Equality Act.
+The Equality Act 2010 offers protection to people defined by the protected characteristic of 'gender reassignment' and people having this characteristic are referred to in the Act as 'transsexual'.
+Many people are not comfortable with the terminology used in the Equality Act, so we are using the broader terms 'trans and non-binary inclusion' - see the section on terminology below.
+When considering your legal responsibilities, you will need to refer to the definitions in the Equality Act

-A person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex.
+The Act says: 'A person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex'.